 The digital rectal examination (DRE) is performed by your physician in the office.
 He or she is able to feel the prostate gland for lumps or nodules.
 Abnormalities require further testing, usually a biopsy.

-Is screen a sure-way of detecting prostate cancer?
+Is screening a sure-fire way of detecting prostate cancer?

 Admittedly, these screening tests are not perfect and have limitations.
 There is the possibility for false positive tests (which may result in unnecessary follow up testing or surgery), or false negative tests (which may result in missed cancers).
 Also, sometimes screening will detect a cancer that otherwise would be so slow growing that it never would have caused any problems.
 Furthermore, screening tests have not definitively been shown to reduce mortality from prostate cancer.